 2012 Preservation Awards

-Award: Provincetown Town Hall
+Provincetown Town Hall

-For the comprehensive restoration of this 1886 municipal landmark that continues to provide essential governmental services while, with its spacious auditorium, also serves as a venue for concerts, dances, graduations, and other civic needs.
+AWARD for the comprehensive restoration of this 1886 municipal landmark that continues to provide essential governmental services while, with its spacious auditorium, also serves as a venue for concerts, dances, graduations, and other civic needs.

 Designed by Boston architect John A. Fox, the handsome Colonial Revival building has been in continuous use as the city’s seat of local government since its initial construction.
 Housing town offices on the ground floor, the hall’s second floor auditorium has historically been the political and cultural center of the community where town meetings, concerts, dances, graduations, festivals and significant events are conducted.
 In 20007 a comprehensive assessment revealed that the building was structurally unsound and the auditorium unsafe for occupancy.